 5. Dobbs v.
 Jackson Women's Health Org., 142 S. Ct.
-2228, 2331-32 n.9 (2022) (Breyer, Sotomayor & Kagan, JJ., dissenting).
+2228, 2331-32, 2332 n.9 (2022) (Breyer, Sotomayor & Kagan, JJ., dissenting).

-6. Refusal clauses are statutes that protect healthcare providers from liability if they refuse to dispense contraception based on their religious or moral opposition.
+7. Refusal clauses are statutes that protect health care providers from liability if they refuse to dispense contraception based on their religious or moral opposition.
 Refusal Laws: Dangerous for Women's Health, NARAL PRO-CHOICE AM.
 (Jan.
 1, 2017), https://perma.cc/Q73N-TPFE [hereinafter NARAL: Refusal Laws].

-want to become pregnant.
-Among women of reproductive age, approximately 65% are currently using contraception and over 99% of those who are sexually experienced have used at least one contraceptive method at some point in time.
-Of the women who currently use some form of contraception, 72% use nonpermanent methods, primarily condoms, intrauterine devices, and/or other hormonal methods, including pills, patches, and vaginal rings.
-Emergency contraception is also widely used among women of reproductive age; 2015 data suggests that approximately 23% of sexually-experienced women of reproductive age have used EC pills at some point in time.
+become pregnant.
+Among women ages 15-49, approximately 65% currently use contraception, and over 99% of women ages 15-49 who have ever had sexual intercourse with a male have used at least one contraceptive method at some point in time.
+Of the women who currently use some form of contraception, 72% use impermanent methods, primarily condoms, intrauterine devices, and/or other hormonal methods, including pills, patches, and vaginal rings.
+Emergency contraception is also widely used among women of reproductive age; 2015-2019 data suggests that 23.5% of sexually-experienced women of reproductive age have used EC pills at some point in time.

-Prescription birth control is a dose of hormones prescribed by a healthcare provider for use on a regimented basis by a person who can become pregnant.
+Prescription birth control is a dose of hormones prescribed by a health care provider for use on a regimented basis by a person who can become pregnant.
 One form of prescription birth control is oral contraception, or "The Pill," which prevents ovulation by thickening the cervical mucus in order to block sperm.

-While most people who can become pregnant using contraception in the U.S. still prefer the Pill, implantable contraceptives are also becoming increasingly popular.
+While most of those who can become pregnant and are using contraception in the U.S. still prefer The Pill, implantable contraceptives are also becoming increasingly popular.
 Some implantable contraceptives are inserted under the skin by a licensed medical professional, where they can remain for years.
 They can be removed by a licensed medical professional at any time.
-Three common forms of subdermal implantable contraception-Implanon, Norplant, and Jadelle- have been found to be extremely effective and easy to use.
+Three common forms of subdermal implantable contraception-Implanon, Norplant, and Jadelle-have been found to be extremely effective and easy to use.
 All three carry a low risk of side effects, though rare cases of bleeding disturbances and certain related side effects may occur.
 Good patient counseling efforts regarding these forms of contraception, including a discussion of potential side effects, is important to ensure high continuation rates, because the acceptability of side effects like irregular bleeding may differ across cultures.
 Overall, however,